-Here are just some of the facts about left-handed people we’ve learned through science:
+Here are just some of the facts about left-handed people science has taught us:

-- Lefties earn significantly less money than right-handed people.
-A Harvard University team found that lefties earn between 10% and 12% less every year than righties do.
-They attributed this difference to “observed differences in cognitive skills and emotional behavioral problems.”
+Lefties earn significantly less money than right-handed people.
+A Harvard University team found that lefties earn between 10% and 12% less than righties do.
+They attributed this difference to “observed differences in cognitive skills and emotional-behavioral problems.”

-- Rough births: left-handed people are statistically more likely to suffer from birth-weight and complications at birth.
+Rough births: left-handed people are statistically more likely to suffer from birth-weight and complications at birth.
 It’s not exactly clear why.

-- Lefties remember events better than facts.
-Dr Stephen Christman and Dr Ruth Propper, of the University of Toledo in Ohio concluded that the two halves of the brain work together in episodic memory to help remember events for lefties.
+Lefties seem to remember episodic events better than facts.
+Dr. Stephen Christman and Dr. Ruth Propper, of the University of Toledo in Ohio concluded that the two halves of the brain work together in episodic memory to help remember events for lefties.

-- Left-handed people are often excluded from studies.
-Lefties really do have different brains and genes from right-handed people, yet left-handed people are almost never included as study subjects in scientific research.
+Left-handed people are often excluded from studies.
+Lefties really do have different brains and genes from right-handed people, yet left-handed people are too rarely included as study subjects in scientific research.
 We understand so little about this difference and what it means, and yet many scientists refuse to include lefties in specific studies.